SYMPTOMSThe food entering the stomach is suddenly dumped into the small intestine instead of remaining in the stomach, to be initially digested.

 Then go on a cleansing, building diet of nourishing food.
 Do not eat too much at a time.
 Include 1 tsp. psyllium in juice or water, 3 times a day, for 2 weeks after the appendicitis has ceased.

-HYDROThe following hydrotherapy information comes from the author's book, Water Therapy Manual (see order sheet):
+HYDROThe following hydrotherapy information comes from the author's book, Water Therapy Manual (see book store):

 The objective here is to draw the inflammation away from the appendix.
 There are two ways to do this.
 Start it immediately when the appendix attacks occurs: